 This past year's CAPER identified Fayetteville as having exceeded the primary objective of its CDBG expenditures benefiting low/moderate income residents.
 Fayetteville's CDBG activities meet the three national objectives.
-The City is also under the cap of planning and administrative cost to carry out its programs and activities.
+The City is also under the cap for planning and administrative cost to carry out its programs and activities.
 CDBG regulations require grantees to disburse funds timely.
 The City met the spending requirement for the program in a timely manner and has also met the requirement for this year.
 The City of Fayetteville has an effective system to monitor its subrecipients that use federal funds on the City's behalf.

-This past year's CAPER also identified Fayetteville as having exceeded its goal in providing rehabilitation to homeowner's housing.
-Fayetteville's HOME activities also met this program's national objectives.
+This past year's CAPER also identified Fayetteville as having exceeded its goals in housing rehabilitation programs to homeowners.
+Fayetteville's HOME activities also met the HOME program's four national objectives.